 Cáo Rén appellation Zǐxiào was Tàizǔ‘s younger cousin.
 (1) When young he enjoyed bow and horse shooting and hunting.
-Later when powerful figures all rose up, Rén also secretly gathered youths, obtaining over a thousand people, going about the Huái and Sì, and then followed Tàizǔ as a Separate Division Major, and Acting Severe Vanguard Colonel.
+Later when powerful figures all rose up, Rén also secretly gathered youths, obtaining over a thousand people, going about the Huái and Sì, and then followed Tàizǔ as a Separate Division Major, Acting as Severe Vanguard Colonel.

 In Tàizǔ‘s defeat of Yuán Shù , those beheaded and captured by Rén were very many.
 In following the campaign against Xú province , Rén always commanded the cavalry, serving as the army’s front vanguard.
 He separately attacked Táo Qiān’s officer Lǚ Yóu, defeated him, and returned to rejoin the main army at Péngchéng, greatly defeating [Táo] Qiān’s army.
 He followed in attacking Fèi, Huá, Jímò, Kāiyáng, and [Táo] Qiān sent separate division officers to rescue these various counties, and Rén with cavalry struck and defeated them.
 Tàizǔ campaigned against Lǚ Bù , and Rén separately attacked Jùyáng, captured it, and captured alive [Lǚ] Bù’s officer Liú Hé.